Discover Waterways - Bourton

-We travel to Kintbury on the Kennet and Avon Canal for a horse-drawn boat trip.
-Then on to the Crofton Beam engine, now restored to working order, lifting water to this thirsty canal.
-We follow the Kennet and Avon River through the Vale of Pewsey and finally, at Devizes, visit the impressive Caen Hill flight of locks.
+We’ll enjoy a horse-drawn boat trip Kennet and Avon Canal.
+Then it’s on to the Crofton Beam engine, now restored to working order, lifting water to this thirsty canal.
+We follow the Kennet and Avon through the Vale of Pewsey and at Devizes we visit the impressive Caen Hill flight of locks.

-At Stroud we visit a restored section of one of the Cotswolds Canals and then on to Saul Junction where it meets the Gloucester and Sharpness Ship Canal.
-En route to Gloucester we see the mighty River Severn following which, at Gloucester Docks, we visit the National Waterway Museum and take a boat trip on the Ship Canal.
+At Stroud we visit a restored section of one of the Cotswolds Canals and then travel on to Saul Junction where it meets the Gloucester and Sharpness Ship Canal.
+En route to Gloucester we see the mighty River Severn.
+At Gloucester Docks we visit the National Waterway Museum and take a boat trip on the Ship Canal.

-Today to Northamptonshire, the Grand Union Canal and its canal museum at Stoke Bruerne with a boat trip to Blisworth Tunnel.
-In the afternoon a visit to Braunston where the Grand Union and Oxford Canals meet, boats moving to its locks, workshops and basins, in a rural idyllic setting.
+Today to Northamptonshire, for the Grand Union Canal and its canal museum at Stoke Bruerne, plus a boat trip to Blisworth Tunnel.
+Then we’ll visit Braunston where the Grand Union and Oxford Canals meet.
+We’ll see boats, workshops and basins, in a rural idyllic setting.

 Depart after a leisurely breakfast

 Sometimes things happen beyond our control – the weather, traffic jams or changes at the places we visit.
 If we need to adjust your holiday programme, for whatever reason, your leader will help smooth the way.

 Bourton-on-the-Water is situated at the heart of the Cotswolds, a beautiful area of rolling green hills and attractive stone towns and villages.